sravyapalla/Minor_Project_CS64123/README.md

 - Loss function: Binary Cross-Entropy
 - Metrics: Accuracy, Precision, Recall
 - Training for 5 epochs with a batch size of 128
+- ANN was tested on the original test set, adversarial test set, and combined dataset
+## FGSM Adversarial Samples Generation
+- Base model was trained to generate adversarial Samples using FGSM with ε=0.1.
+The adversarial dataset was saved as adversarial_dataset.csv
+- Original and adversarial datasets were combined into combined_dataset.csv
 ## Evaluation Metrics
 - Accuracy
 - Precision